 The following TMT guidance note Produced in partnership with Charles Russell Speechlys provides comprehensive and up to date legal information covering:

-This Practice Note considers appeals against decisions which were made by the communications regulator in the UK, the Office of Communications (Ofcom) before 31 July 2017.
-In this context, it also takes account of relevant European Directives (as transposed into UK law), considers the establishment and functions of Ofcom and the ways in which Ofcom’s regulatory decisions may be challenged at the Competition Appeal Tribunal (CAT) (and subsequently the Court of Appeal), and/or by judicial review at the High Court.
+This Practice Note considers appeals against decisions made by the communications regulator in the UK, Ofcom.
+In this context, it takes account of relevant EU directives (as transposed into UK law), considers the establishment and functions of Ofcom and the ways in which Ofcom’s regulatory decisions may be challenged at the Competition Appeal Tribunal (CAT) (and subsequently the Court of Appeal), and/or the High Court.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.